dgattey/traffic/README.md

 ========
 *By aiguha and dgattey*

-A project for CS032 to draw maps to screen, calculate shortest paths around map, and give directions.
-Includes traffic data sent by random server.
+A project for CS032 to draw maps to screen and give directions.
+Instantiated by map data in the form of a ways file, nodes file, and index file, as well as an optional traffic server.
+The server can run a large number of clients with one copy of data in memory.

 ###Backend Project Components
 1. Autocorrect: dgattey
 2. Stars: aiguha
 3. Bacon: aiguha

-### Known Bugs
+###Known Bugs
 None at this time!

 ###How to Run